Jordan's Prince Hamzah swears allegiance to king, says royal court | DW | 05.04.2021

 Abdullah has "decided to handle the question of Prince Hamzah within the framework of the Hashemite (ruling) family and entrusted it to (his uncle) Prince Hassan," it said in a statement.

-Earlier still, Hamzah insisted that he would not obey orders restricting his movement while under house arrest.
+Hamzah had originally insisted that he would not obey orders restricting his movement while under house arrest.

 The government had accused Hamzah of being involved in a plot to "destabilize the kingdom's security," and placed him under arrest in his Amman palace, while detaining more than a dozen other officials.